7onn/algorithms/README.md

-# miscellaneous
+# Algorithms

-A couple of algorithm solutions I've written.
+A couple of algorithm I've written for challenges.